-Looking forward, the College is excited about the future of dietetic and nutrition practice in Alberta.
-The College continues to work actively on many emerging issues related to the regulation of the profession and on public protection.
+Looking forward, the College is excited about the future of the profession in Alberta and nationally.
+The College continues to work actively on many emerging issues related to the regulation of the profession and our mandate of public protection.

-The work of the College would not be possible without the dedicated staff and volunteer committees and Council, whose invaluable contributions assist the College in its mandate of public protection.
-We appreciate your continued support.
+The work of the College would not be possible without the dedicated staff and volunteer committees whose invaluable contributions assist the College in its mandate.
+We thank you for your tireless efforts and continued support.